arbisour/Fireforgor/README.md

 7. You should see in green text a login success message
 8. then run systemctl --user start minerva

+If you need to edit the systemd worker to change the default values,

+I highly recommend nano (sudo apt install nano) and you'd run:

+nano ~/.config/systemd/user/minerva.service
-If you need to edit the systemd worker to change the default values, I highly recommend nano (sudo apt install nano) and you'd run: nano ~/.config/systemd/user/minerva.service and look at the end of the ExecStart= line to adjust -c -b -a values (default is 4 6 and 8 to not blow up your server) RuntimeMaxSec=6h restarts the service every 6 hours and when it's ran it gets the latest script uploaded in pip The ExecPreStart and ExecStop lines are commented out, but if you uncomment these they will clear the tmp folder on stop and restart, but the script now supports clearing tmp
+and look at the end of the ExecStart= line to adjust -c -b -a values (default is 4 6 and 8 to not blow up your server)

+RuntimeMaxSec=6h restarts the service every 6 hours and when it's ran it gets the latest script uploaded in pip

+The ExecPreStart and ExecStop lines are commented out, but if you uncomment these they will clear the tmp folder on stop and restart, but the script now supports clearing tmp

+Credits:
+You - for being apart of a great cause
+Minerva Team - for making the really awesome script and just being awesome Mak - helping me with understanding systemd
+Arbi - shoving this all together